katie1205/Avo_Project/README.md

-# Avo_Project
+# Avocados

-This project is a time series analysis of weekly :avocado: sales in Houston, TX.
+This project was a time series analysis of weekly :avocado: sales in Houston, TX.
 The goal of the project was to apply the Box-Jenkins method to:
 + assess stationarity of the series
   + if nonstationary, transform series to stationarize (if possible)